-- The factors that are likely to occur during and across different construction projects are price variation of materials, scope/requirement/order changes and poor contract management.
-These factors have a 65% up to 90% chance of occurrence across different construction projects. - The few factors that may possibly occur during and across different construction projects are inaccurate time and cost estimates, project team incompetence, inadequate planning and scheduling, and design variations/changes, as they have a 35% up to 65% chance of occurrence. - A majority of the factors have a 10% up to 35% chance of occurrence during and across different construction projects.
-These include rework,

-- high land prices, cultural and political risks, poor cost control, poor communication/coordination, and high cost of imported material. - There are a few factors that rarely occur, as they have a <10% chance of occurrence across different construction projects.
-These unique factors pertain to project specifics such as delay in decision-making, poor supervision and inspections, and high land prices.
+- 1. The factors that are likely to occur during and across different construction projects are "Price variation of materials", "Scope/requirement/order changes" and "Poor contract management".
+These factors have a 65% up to 90% chance of occurrence across different construction projects. - 2.
+The few factors that may occur during and across different construction projects are "Inaccurate time and cost estimates", "Project team incompetence", "Inadequate planning and scheduling" and "Design variations/changes", as they have a 35% up to 65% chance of occurrence. - A majority of the factors have a 10% up to 35% chance of occurrence during and across different construction projects.
+These include "Rework", "High land prices", "Cultural and political risks", "Poor cost control", "Poor communication/coordination" and "High cost of imported material". - 4.
+There are a few factors that rarely occur, as they have a <10% chance of occurrence across different construction projects.
+These unique factors pertain to project specifics such as "Delays in decision-making", "Poor supervision and inspections" and "High land prices".

 Based on Table 1, no factor was found to be almost certain to occur across every project.
-This outcome supports the argument by Abdellatif and Alshibani (2019) and Durdyev et al. (2017) that differences in the socio-cultural, legislative and regulatory environments cause studies within a specific industry in a particular country to not be thoroughly applicable and transferable to other service sectors and geographies.
-Thus, the need to study construction projects in the Ghanaian telecommunications sector to learn their specifics.
+This outcome supports the argument by Abdellatif and Alshibani (2019) and Durdyev et al. (2017) that differences in the sociocultural, legislative and regulatory environments cause studies within a specific industry in a particular country to not be thoroughly applicable and transferable to other service sectors and geographies.
+Thus, there is a need to study construction projects in the Ghanaian telecommunications sector to learn their specifics.

-3. METHODOLOGY
+METHODOLOGY

 This section presents the research methodology selected for the empirical research conducted in this study.
 An exploratory sequential mixed method approach was adopted in which a qualitative study was first conducted to gather information about the occurrence and factors causing budget overruns in construction projects of the Ghanaian telecommunications industry.
 The findings served as the foundation upon which quantitative research was conducted to determine the most critical causal factors.
-This approach was selected to stimulate confidence in the study's findings, as adequate evidence can be provided to allay the weaknesses related to a single method approach (Creswell 2014; Saunders, Lewis and Thornhill, 2012).
+This approach was selected to stimulate confidence in the study's findings, as adequate evidence can be provided to allay the weaknesses related to a single-method approach (Creswell, 2014; Saunders, Lewis and Thornhill, 2012).